shokru/rstats/README.md

 Maintainer
 ----------

 Any questions / comments / requests can be sent to guillaume.coqueret"at"gmail.com.
+Errors are my own.